Mohsem35/DevOps/GitLab/README.md

 #### Executors:

-You need Gitlab Runner to run jobs in a pipeline.
+You need GitLab Runner to run jobs in a pipeline.
 But you need **another component for the actual execution**

 Alternative Executors
 1. Shell